Passing Dependencies

 }

-As of PHP 8.1, a property can be marked with a flag readonly that declares that the contents of the property will not change:
+Since PHP 8.1, a property can be marked with the readonly flag, which declares that the property's value will not change after initialization:

 // PHP 8.1